deepset-ai/haystack/docs/_src/api/api/document_store.md

 - `index`: The documents are scoped to an index attribute that can be used when writing, querying, or deleting documents.
               This parameter sets the default value for document index.
 - `label_index`: The default value of index attribute for the labels.
+- `duplicate_documents`: Handle duplicates document based on parameter options.
+                            Parameter options : ( 'skip','overwrite','fail')
+                            skip: Ignore the duplicates documents
-- `update_existing_documents`: Whether to update any existing documents with the same ID when adding documents.
-When set as True, any document with an existing ID gets updated.
+                            overwrite: Update any existing documents with the same ID when adding documents.
-                                  If set to False, an error is raised if the document ID of the document being added already exists.
-Using this parameter could cause performance degradation for document insertion.
+                            fail: an error is raised if the document ID of the document being added already exists.

 <a name="sql.SQLDocumentStore.get_document_by_id"></a>
 #### get\_document\_by\_id